ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ws/README.md

 This adapter used by WEB applications and adapters to communicate with ioBroker using websockets.

-It is almost the same as ioBroker.socketio, but does not use socket.io library and only simulates it.
+It is almost the same as `ioBroker.socketio`, but does not use socket.io library and only simulates it.

 **Important Note: Since v4.0 of this adapter pure Websockets are used exclusively!
 Socket.io is no longer implemented by the socket.io library, but simulated via pure WebSockets!**